dotnet/docs-aspire/docs/fundamentals/dashboard/configuration.md

     mcr.microsoft.com/dotnet/nightly/aspire-dashboard:8.0.0-preview.6
 ```

-Alternatively, configuration in JSON configuration file that is specified using `DOTNET_DASHBOARD_CONFIG_FILE_PATH`:
+Alternatively, these same values could be configured using a JSON configuration file that is specified using `DOTNET_DASHBOARD_CONFIG_FILE_PATH`:

 ```json
 {